On Cohomology Rings of Non-Commutative Hilbert Schemes and CoHa-Modules: Introduction

 The paper is organized as follows: In the first section, we recollect some facts on non-commutative Hilbert schemes that are essential for our purposes.
-In particular, we present Reineke's cell decomposition (cf. Theorem \ref{thm_cell}).\\ The first main result of this paper, the existence of a basis of the Chow ring of the non-commutative Hilbert scheme consisting of monomials in Chern classes of the universal bundle, is Corollary \ref{ko_basis_Chern}.
-Not surprisingly, it is contained in section 2.
+In particular, we present Reineke's cell decomposition (cf.\ Theorem~\ref{thm_cell}).
+The first main result of this paper, the existence of a basis of the Chow ring of the non-commutative Hilbert scheme consisting of monomials in Chern classes of the universal bundle, is Theorem \ref{ko_basis_Chern}.
 It is a direct consequence of Theorem \ref{thm} which states that certain monomials in Chern classes, parametrized by $m$-ary trees (or $m$-ary forests for a slightly more general type of non-commutative Hilbert schemes) can be expressed as integer linear combinations of cell closures.
 These linear combinations provide an upper unitriangular base change matrix.
-This theorem is proved by expressing the filtration steps of Reineke's cells decomposition as intersections of degeneracy loci and proving that every irreducible component of this intersection has the ``correct'' dimension.\\ The third section is devoted to the description of the module structure over the Cohomological Hall algebra (CoHa, for short).
+This theorem is proved by expressing the filtration steps of Reineke's cell decomposition as intersections of degeneracy loci and proving that every irreducible component of this intersection has the ``correct'' dimension.
+The third section is devoted to the description of the module structure over the Cohomological Hall algebra (CoHa, for short).
 The major result of this section is Theorem \ref{thm_kernel} which states that the kernel of the quotient map from the CoHa to the Chow rings of non-commutative Hilbert schemes can be described using the CoHa-multiplication.
-The proof of this theorem relies on the Harder-Narasimhan stratification, when interpreting a non-commutative Hilbert scheme as a framed quiver moduli space.\\ It is natural to ask if a similar statement holds true for the non-commutative Hilbert scheme and the CoHa of an arbitrary quiver.
-In fact, there is a generalization of Theorem \ref{thm_kernel}.
-This will be discussed in future work.
+The proof of this theorem relies on the Harder-Narasimhan stratification, when interpreting a non-commutative Hilbert scheme as a framed quiver moduli space.